CiscoTestAutomation/rest/docs/user_guide/services/nd.rst

-ND
+Nexus Dashboard (ND)
 ====

-The following services are supported by the REST connector for ND.
+The following services are supported by the REST connector for Nexus Dashboard (ND).

 get